-The Village receives grants from time-to-time.
+The Village may receive grants from time-to-time.
 Expenditures from certain grants are subject to audit by the grantor, and the Village is contingently liable to refund amounts received in excess of allowable expenditures.
-In the opinion of the Village's management, no material refunds will be required as a result of disallowed expenditures.
+In the opinion of the Village's management, no material refunds will be required as a result of disallowed expenditures as no grants were received this fiscal year.